GreenlakeMedical/fastABF/docs/globalvariables.md

 # Global variables

-As the fastABF module was created for use by health care providers, there are certain specific variables that do not change from one function call to the other -but which are used in the ABF computations.
+As the fastABF module was created for use by health care providers, there are certain specific variables that do not change from one function call to the other, but which are used in the ABF computations.
 These are as indicated below

 ## Constants fixed for the hospital during setup